-3.(1) The objects of this Act are-
+3. (1) The objects of this Act are-

-- (a) to provide for public access, as swiftly, inexpensively and effortlessly as reasonably possible, to information held by governmental bodies without jeopardizing good governance, personal privacy and commercial confidentiality; - (b) to provide for the disclosure of information contained in records held by governmental bodies to which the public have access under this Act; - (c) to require governmental bodies to make information available that will assist the public in understanding the functions of governmental bodies, their operation and the criteria employed in making decisions;

-- (d) to provide individuals with access to information concerning themselves held by governmental or private bodies; - (e) to provide a mechanism for individuals to correct inaccurate information about themselves held by governmental or private bodies; - (f) to protect individuals against abuse of information concerning themselves held by governmental or private bodies; - (g) to protect individuals who make known evidence disclosing contraventions of the law, maladministration or corruption in governmental bodies; and - (h) generally, to promote transparency and accountability of all organs of state by providing the public with timely, accessible and accurate information and by empowering the public to effectively scrutinise, and participate in, governmental decision-making that affect them.
+- (a) to give effect to the constitutional right of access to any information held by the state by providing public access, as swiftly, inexpensively and effortlessly as reasonably possible, to that information without jeopardising good governance, privacy and commercial confidentiality; - (b) to require governmental bodies to make information available that will assist 5 the public in understanding the powers, duties and operation of governmental bodies; - (c) to provide persons with access to their personal information held by private bodies; - (d) to provide for the correction of inaccurate personal information held by 10 governmental or private bodies; - (e) to regulate the use and disclosure of personal information held by governmental or private bodies; - (f) to protect persons disclosing evidence of contraventions of the law, maladministration or corruption in governmental bodies; and - (g) generally, to promote transparency and accountability of all organs of state by providing the public with timely, accessible and accurate information and by empowering the public to effectively scrutinise, and participate in, governmental decision making that affect them.

-(2) When interpreting a provision of this Act, every court of law must prefer any reasonable interpretation of the provision that is consistent with the objects of this Act over any alternative interpretation that is inconsistent with those objects.
+(2) When interpreting a provision of this Act, every court must prefer any reasonable 20 interpretation of the provision that is consistent with the objects of this Act over any alternative interpretation that is inconsistent with those objects.